Baanaadi: Production

 Usiru, a novel written by Nagaraj Kote in the 1990s, deals with the upbringing of children in the current era.
 Deciding to direct a film based on the novel, Kote launched the film in April 2014, having signed Praful Vishwakarma, Rajesh Nataranga and H. G. Dattatreya to play characters of three generations; a young boy, his father and grandfather.
-The role of Praful's mother was played by Anubhava, who was pregnant during the filming stages.
-Filming completed in July 2014.

 Soundtrack

 Karthik Sharma composed the background score for the film and music for five soundtracks in the film.
 The lyrics were written by Nagaraj Kote and M. N. Vyasa Rao.
 The track "Henda Hendthi" was taken from one of G. P. Rajarathnam's works, to which the music was composed by Raju Ananthaswamy.
 Another track "Yaaru Baruvaru" was taken from the works of Purandara Dasa, a Carnatic music composer who lived in the 16th century.
 The album consists of six soundtracks.
 It was released on 26 July 2014, in Bangalore.